kevin2244/chat-server-ws/README.md

 ## See Also
-See also the corresponding chat client package you can use to connect to this chat server:
+See also the corresponding chat client package you can use to connect to this chat server via a browser:
 [react-client-chat](https://github.com/kevin2244/react-client-chat)